Adult Programs

 Society of Strings charges a registration fee to contribute to program costs and special events.
 Fees/tuition are listed below in each program description.
 However, to relieve financial burden as a potential barrier to participation, members donate to a fund that covers partial and full scholarships for their fellow musicians.
 Donations exceeding scholarship needs are applied to operating costs of the program and exclusive Society of Strings experiences with OKCPHIL musicians and guest artists.
 Please email jeana@okcphil.org to donate or request a scholarship.

+Society of Strings has a place for everyone!
 To join our mailing list to receive registration notices and program updates, please submit the Society of Strings Interest Form.
 Participants ages 18 and up are welcome.
-Beginners are free to register for the Be the Orchestra – Beginner course during Fall open registration.
+Beginners are free to register for the Be the Orchestra – Beginner course during Registration.
 New participants with any prior playing experience should register now and list prior training/experience in the form.
 Society of Strings Coordinator, Dr. Rob Bradshaw, will later reach out to discuss ensemble placement.

 Be the Orchestra

-“Be the Orchestra” is the beginning cohort in the OKCPHIL Society of Strings program, led by Lacie Bowlware.
+“Be the Orchestra” is the beginning cohort in the OKCPHIL Society of Strings program, led by Becky Bunch.
 Its goal is to teach the fundamentals of string playing in a heterogeneous string class for adult beginners.
 Students in this course need no prerequisite skill or knowledge in string playing or music.
-Classes meet for 10 weeks in the fall and spring semesters, one time per week.
-Upon completion of two semesters of Be the Orchestra, students advance into Encore, a performance-based intermediate ensemble.
+Classes meet for 12 weeks in the fall and spring semesters, one time per week.
+Upon completion of Be the Orchestra – Intermediate, students advance into Encore, a performance-based intermediate ensemble.
 Click the link below before choosing an instrument to aid in your decision!

 Encore